-During the first quarter of 2021, the Nominating, Corporate Governance and Social Responsibility Committee discussed with each incumbent director his or her ability to continue to serve as a director if he or she were to be nominated by the Board and reelected by shareholders at the Annual Meeting.
-All of the incumbent directors welcome the opportunity to continue to serve as a director of the Company if reelected by shareholders at the Annual Meeting.
+The Nominating, Corporate Governance and Social Responsibility Committee discussed with each director his or her ability to continue to serve as a director if he or she were to be nominated by the Board and elected by shareholders at the Annual Meeting.
+All of the directors welcome the opportunity to continue to serve as a director of the Company if elected by shareholders at the Annual Meeting.